MrBartusek/corkus.py/docs/code_overview/note_api_call.rst

 .. warning::

     This function is a API call.
+See: :ref:`partial_objects` for detailed information.